theja8458/theja8458/README.md

   </a>
 </div>

-## 🎯 Goals for 2024
+## 🎯 Goals for 2025

+- 💼 **Secure my first job** as a MERN Stack Developer
-- 🚀 Master advanced React patterns and Next.js
+- 🚀 **Learn advanced React patterns** and Next.js
-- 🔧 Contribute to more open-source projects
+- 🔧 **Contribute to open-source projects** to gain experience
-- 📚 Learn cloud technologies (AWS/Azure)
+- 📚 **Explore cloud technologies** (AWS/Azure)
-- 🏆 Solve 500+ DSA problems
+- 🏆 **Solve 300+ DSA problems** to strengthen problem-solving skills
-- 🌟 Build and deploy 5 full-stack applications
+- 🌟 **Build more full-stack projects** to showcase my abilities

 ## 💡 Fun Facts

-- 🎮 I love solving coding challenges in my free time
+- 🎮 I enjoy solving coding challenges on LeetCode and GeeksforGeeks
-- 📖 Always exploring new technologies and frameworks
+- 📖 Currently learning and exploring new technologies daily
-- 🤝 Open to collaborating on interesting projects
+- 🤝 **Open to job opportunities** and internships
+- 💻 Building projects to strengthen my portfolio
-- ☕ Coffee fuels my coding sessions
+- ☕ Coffee keeps me motivated during coding sessions

 ---